Genivia/ugrep/README.md

     ugrep -Z+3 -wi 'foobar'

-Same, but sort matches from best to worst (fewest fuzzy match edits):
+Same, but sort matches from best (at least one exact match or fewest fuzzy match errors) to worst:

     ugrep -Z+3 -wi --sort=best 'foobar'